 In deciding whether to appeal an adverse action to the MSPB or instead to file a PPP complaint arising from the adverse action, it is important to consider that in an IRA appeal, the only issues before the Board are those listed in 5 U.S.C. § 1221(e), i.e., whether the appellant has demonstrated that whistleblowing or other protected activity was a contributing factor in one or more covered personnel actions.
 5 C.F.R. § 1209.2(c).
-In an IRA appeal, the appellant may not raise affirmative defenses, such as claims of discrimination or harmful procedural error, as he or she would be able to do in an otherwise appealable action case.
+In an IRA appeal, the appellant may not raise affirmative defenses, such as claims of discrimination or harmful procedural error.
 Note also that in an IRA appeal arising from an adverse action, the agency need not prove its charges, nexus, or the reasonableness of the penalty.
 Id.

-118 See 5 C.F.R. § 1209.2(d).
+117 See 5 C.F.R. § 1209.2(d).